nrai14/translate-clean-api/README.md

 - How to manage Docker networks and ports to integrate it with my Flask backend.
 - Ultimately, this pivot was successful, and it not only resolved the dependency issues but also taught me a valuable new skill.

 Another challenge arose when implementing batch processing for translations.
 The initial implementation processed each word one by one, resulting in high latency due to the overhead of individual API calls.
 This was inefficient and not scalable.
-To address this, I implemented a batching mechanism that grouped words into arrays and sent them to the LibreTranslate API in a single request.
+To address this, I implemented a batching mechanism that sent them to the LibreTranslate API in a single request.
 This change significantly improved the performance of the translation process.
-However, it required careful handling of the Node.js wrapper and Flask API integration to ensure compatibility.

 Finally, integrating a spell-checking API added its own complexity.
 It was important to ensure that the spell checker did not interfere with valid words, especially in a multilingual context.
 After exploring various libraries, I selected pyspellchecker for its simplicity and efficiency.
 Incorporating it required cleansing words of special characters, converting them to lowercase, and ensuring that incorrectly spelled words were flagged and corrected before translation.